othercriteria/vibectl/STRUCTURE.md

 ## Development Workflow

 The project uses several tools for development:
+1. Git worktrees for parallel feature development
+   - Feature branches created from main
+   - Worktrees placed in `../worktrees/` directory
+   - One feature per worktree for isolated development
-1. Nix/direnv for reproducible development environments
+2. Nix/direnv for reproducible development environments
-2. pre-commit hooks for code quality
+3. pre-commit hooks for code quality
-3. pytest for testing
+4. pytest for testing
    - pytest-cov for coverage measurement
    - Coverage requirements enforced at commit time
    - Documented exclusions with `# pragma: no cover - reason`
-4. MyPy for type checking
+5. MyPy for type checking
-5. Ruff for linting
+6. Ruff for linting
-6. VS Code/Cursor as recommended IDEs
+7. VS Code/Cursor as recommended IDEs

 ## Build and Deployment